Feather: Tail Length

+Origin of ornamental feathers

+One possible origin of ornamental feathers is in the megalosauroid Sciurumimus, which have a simple, monofilamentous morphology.
+Monofilamentous feathers have a single, thread-like structure, as opposed to branches or barbs, and are considered to be the earliest form of feather.
+Monofilamentous feathers have also been found in a wide range of taxa, though Sciurumimus was the earliest.
+Monofilamentous feathers have also been found in the tyrannosauroid Yutyrannus and the therizinosauroid Beipiaosaurus, with proportionally broader monofilaments that were likely a form of early specialized ornamental feathers.

+An analysis of feathers discovered in Burmese amber revealed unusual coloration along the rachis, suggesting they bore striking color patterns.
+Early ornamental feathers in the genus Schizooura suggest an aerodynamic use as well as an ornamental one, with the pin-tailed shape being too narrow to impact aerodynamics.

 Parasites

 The feather surface is the home for some ectoparasites, notably feather lice (Phthiraptera) and feather mites.
 Feather lice typically live on a single host and can move only from parents to chicks, between mating birds, and, occasionally, by phoresy.
 This life history has resulted in most of the parasite species being specific to the host and coevolving with the host, making them of interest in phylogenetic studies.

 Feather holes are chewing traces of lice (most probably Brueelia spp. lice) on the wing and tail feathers.
 They were described on barn swallows, and because of easy countability, many evolutionary, ecological, and behavioral publications use them to quantify the intensity of infestation.

 Parasitic cuckoos which grow up in the nests of other species also have host-specific feather lice and these seem to be transmitted only after the young cuckoos leave the host nest.

 Birds maintain their feather condition by preening and bathing in water or dust.
 It has been suggested that a peculiar behavior of birds, anting, in which ants are introduced into the plumage, helps to reduce parasites, but no supporting evidence has been found.